cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Senior (n.):** A student team member (and possibly leader) who will not be a student team member for very long.
 Usually found by grabbing last year's juniors.~EricH

+**Serpentine Draft (n.):** A systematic procedure used to encourage teams to be the 24th best team at the event. ~Caleb Sykes

 **Ship day (n.) :** The day a completed robot was hastily packed into a large wooden box with a random assortment of graphics and numbers painted on the side, then shipped off to a faraway place, See Nationals (n.)~The_ShamWOW88

+**Sick day (n.):** A day during build season when one takes off due to illness.
+On this day, any major project that they had been working on for at least a week will be tested by somebody, often a mentor, who has no idea how you intended it to be used.
+May result in cracked welds, ruined precision machined surfaces/bores, and/or lost magic smoke. ~ratdude747

 **Silicon Valley Regional (n):** Who are The Cheesy Poofs taking to Worlds?~Mrcope9